-- material change of use for a Tourist park(84) with accommodation in the form of caravans or tents; or material change of use for outdoor sales(54), outdoor processing or outdoor storage where involving combustible materials.
+- the development is for, or incorporates: - reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or - material change of use for 2 or more sole occupancy units on the same lot, or within the same community titles scheme; or material change of use for a Tourist park(84) with accommodation in the form of caravans or tents; or material change of use for outdoor sales(54), outdoor processing or outdoor storage where involving combustible materials. ii. - iii.

-- b. none of the following exceptions apply: - the distributor-retailer for the area has indicated, in its netserv plan, that the premises will not be served by that entity's reticulated water supply: or - every part of the development site is within 60m walking distance of an existing fire hydrant on the distributor-retailer's reticulated water supply network, measured around all obstructions, either on or adjacent to the site.
+- none of the following exceptions apply: b. - the distributor-retailer for the area has indicated, in its netserv plan, that the premises will not be served by that entity's reticulated water supply; or - every part of the development site is within 60m walking distance of an existing fire hydrant on the distributor-retailer's reticulated ii. water supply network, measured around all obstructions, either on or adjacent to the site.